 To See A Doctor

 All patients are seen by appointment only.
 To make an appointment please contact reception, either by telephoning 01304 373341 or in person.
 Routine appointments are 10 minutes long.
 If you need to be seen urgently that day, please let the receptionist know your symptoms so they can offer you an appointment.
 Where appropriate you may be offered an appointment with a Clinician at the local community hub at Deal Hospital.
 Failing that, we will endeavor to give you an appointment with a doctor if possible.
 This may involve waiting but you will be advised of a time to attend, these appointments are only five minutes long.
 We will endeavour to give you the doctor of your choice but this may not always be possible.

 Sometimes it may be quite a wait to see a specific doctor, however, the doctors do re-assess the availability of their appointments daily at 08.00 where they may release more appointments if possible.
-You may telephone at these times to check availability.
+You may telephone at this time to check availability.